-Weekly Quizzes (30%): Quizzes will be available through Canvas and will cover key content from the readings, lectures, activities and discussions.
+Weekly Quizzes: Weekly content quizzes are available through Canvas, are due on Sunday evening, and will cover key content from the readings, lectures, activities and discussions from the previous week.
 These are designed to keep you engaged in the material and to help you (and me!) assess whether you are learning as you go.